 The decisions taken in Thingvelir strongly impacted the path of the Icelandic nation as we know it today.
 One such decision was when Iceland's converted to Christianity in the year 1000 AD.
 In the middle of an escalating trade war with King Olaf of Norway, the members of the Alþing decided it would be best to embrace the new religion.
 Law speaker Thorgeir Thorkelsson then dramatically threw his pagan Norse statues over Godafoss waterfall in a symbolic gesture.

 Iceland is now a Christian nation thanks in part to the decision made in the park to convert to Christianity.
 Many other important events in our country's history have taken place here.
 The Icelandic Parliament eventually moved to a building in Reykjavik in 1798, but the original site still holds a special place in the hearts of all Icelanders.
 Its historical and cultural significance will never be forgotten.
 This is why we've passed laws to preserve and protect this national shrine.

 The geological wonders at Thingvellir National

 It also produces a rift valley which cuts across many parts of the country, including the Silfra Fissure at Thingvellir National Park.
-This zone has filled with water and is now a popular spot for scuba diving.
+This fissure is filled with pristine glacial water, which makes visibility underwater astonishingly good and turned this area into a popular spot for scuba diving.
 Underwater adventurers brave the chilly turquoise waters in order to swim between volcanic rock formations and the tectonic plates.